line72/usbmdistros/website/content/products/hellhunter-now..._you_are_his.md

 ---
+actualPrice: $17.00
-title: "HellHunter - now... you are his"
+album: now... you are his
-date: 2021-06-22T16:40:39
-draft: false
-artist: "HellHunter"
+artist: HellHunter
-album: "now... you are his"
 categories:
 - Vinyl
+date: '2021-06-26T15:22:48'
+draft: false
 images:
-    - "/images/covers/hellhunter-now..._you_are_his.jpg"
+- /images/covers/hellhunter-now..._you_are_his.jpg
-thumbnailImage: "/images/covers/hellhunter-now..._you_are_his-thumb.jpg"
-actualPrice: $17.00
 inStock: true
+thumbnailImage: /images/covers/hellhunter-now..._you_are_his-thumb.jpg
+title: HellHunter - now... you are his
 ---

 ## Vinyl